Daniel159642/cench/README.md

-# Cench AI - DaVinci Resolve Assistant
+# Cench AI - Creative Software Assistant

-An AI-powered desktop assistant that helps you edit videos in DaVinci Resolve using natural language commands.
+An AI-powered desktop assistant that helps you with creative software using natural language commands.
+Cench AI currently supports:

+- **DaVinci Resolve** - Video editing and color grading
+- **Adobe After Effects** - Motion graphics and compositing

 Cench AI runs as a floating overlay application, similar to how Cluely works with other software.

 ## Features